 Swamis Reef became the largest MPA in San Diego County.
 The new MPA protects roughly 12 square miles of vibrant rocky reef and kelp forest habitat.
 Shore fishing continues at Swamis, as well as spearfishing for certain species.
 No commercial fishing can occur within the MPA.

 The newly adopted MPAs allow all non-extractive uses including boating, kayaking, diving, surfing, snorkeling, tidepooling and swimming.
 All coastal access remains unrestricted, and boat launches and beach access points are unaffected.
+(Return to top)

 San Diego Coastkeeper firmly believes in the importance of MPAs.
 We heavily participated in the MLPA process and dedicated staff to fight for conservation interests on the Regional Stakeholder Group, whose input ultimately led to the creation of MPA maps for the Fish & Game Commission to consider.
 Following the completion of the design phase, we continued to advocate for the strongest possible protections for San Diego’s coast.
 Our education and outreach drew widespread community support including the endorsement of numerous elected officials and business leaders.
-Over 700 MPA supporters attended a Fish and Game Commission hearing on the issue held in San Diego last October.
+Over 700 MPA supporters attended a Fish and Game Commission hearing on the issue held in San Diego in 2010.